Historic Preservation Commission

 Summit’s Common Council believes that its historic buildings, structures and streetscapes are an intrinsic part of the value of the community and are deserving of respect and preservation.

-HPC supports the nomination of the Summit Downtown Historic District to the National Register of Historic Places, and assists in educating residents, property owners and other interested parties in the benefits of historic designation.
+- HPC supports the nomination of historically significant properties in Summit to the National Register of Historic Places, and assists in educating residents, property owners and other interested parties in the benefits of historic designation.

 Historic Preservation Commission Membership